EthanChen-1/qbh-web-design/readme.md

 # Queensboro Hill Web Design

-A website for a web design agency using HTML, CSS, and JavaScript
+A website for a web design business built using HTML, CSS, and JavaScript.